Anon-Planet/thgtoa/docs/guide/index.md

 What you should avoid:

-- Do not send physical materials using the post due to the risk of leaving DNA/Fingerprints or other traceable information (see [Cash-Paid VPN (preferred)][Cash/Monero-Paid VPN:]).
+- Do not send physical materials using the post due to the risk of leaving DNA/Fingerprints or other traceable information (see [Cash-Paid VPN (preferred)](#cashmonero-paid-vpn)).

 - Do not use methods linked to a phone number (even a burner one) such as Signal/WhatsApp/Telegram.